hackclub/putting-the-you-in-cpu/README.md

 #### Step 1: Setup

 We've now reached `do_execveat_common`, the core function handling program execution.
-We're going to take a small step back from staring at code to get a more general idea of what's going on.
+We're going to take a brief step back from staring at code to get a bigger picture view of what this function does.

 The first major job of `do_execveat_common` is setting up a struct called `linux_binprm`.
-I won't include a copy of [the whole struct definition](https://github.com/torvalds/linux/blob/22b8cc3e78f5448b4c5df00303817a9137cd663f/include/linux/binfmts.h#L15-L65), but there are a couple of important fields to go over:
+I won't include a copy of [the whole struct definition](https://github.com/torvalds/linux/blob/22b8cc3e78f5448b4c5df00303817a9137cd663f/include/linux/binfmts.h#L15-L65), but there are several important fields to go over:

 - Data structures like `mm_struct` and `vm_area_struct` are defined to prepare virtual memory management for the new program.
 - `argc` and `envc` are calculated and stored to be passed to the program.
 - `filename` and `interp` store the filename of the program and its interpreter, respectively.
-These start out equal to each other, but can change in some cases: one situation in which the binary being *executed* is different from the program name is when running interpreted programs like Python scripts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+These start out equal to each other, but can change in some cases: one such case occurs when the binary being *executed* is different from the program name is when running interpreted programs like Python scripts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 In this example, `filename` points to the Python file but the `interp` is the Python interpreter's path.
 - `buf` is an array filled with the first 256 bytes of the file to be executed.
 It's used to detect the format of the file and load script shebangs.

 (TIL: binprm stands for **bin**ary **pr**og**r**a**m**.)